Cervical cancer: 'New screening can pick up cancer earlier than before'

 Women and people with a cervix - as it could also affect trans men too - who had not tested positive for human papillomavirus (HPV) will now wait two more years between tests.

-Health chiefs in Wales said they changed the interval between screenings to the same time as those in Scotland is because tests are now more accurate.
+Health chiefs in Wales said they changed the interval between screenings to the same time as those in Scotland because tests are now more accurate.
 Cervical screening gaps in England and Northern Ireland remain three years.

 But Wales' public health body did publicly apologise for causing "concern" because they admitted that they "hadn't done enough to explain the changes".